6 Tasty Desserts For The Carnivore Diet

 Instructions

-Cook the ground beef or ground lamb.
-When cooked place in a strong blender like a Vitamix along with eggs.
+Cook the ground beef or ground lamb in a skillet.
+When fully cooked, place in a strong blender like a Vitamix along with the eggs.
 This makes the batter.

-Cook batter in a waffle iron for waffles or use a grill or pan for pancakes!
+Cook the batter in a waffle iron for waffles, or use a grill or pan for pancakes!

 Pretty simple!
 I use a lot of butter as a topping or even raw honey from time to time.